Urgent OKX Delisting: 5 Perpetual Futures Contracts Removed June 5

 • Performance Issues: The underlying asset or project may have performance concerns, lack of development, or declining market interest.

-• Compliance & Regulatory Review: Exchanges constantly navigate evolving regulatory landscapes, which can sometimes necessitate the removal of certain assets or products.
+• Compliance & Regulatory Review: Exchanges constantly manage evolving regulatory landscapes, which can sometimes necessitate the removal of certain assets or products.

 • Risk Management: High volatility or other market risks associated with a specific asset might lead an exchange to delist its derivatives to protect users and the platform.